fiendish/anom_exfiltrator/README.md

 2. Go find whatever document you're looking for.
 ![finding a document](screenshots/screen2.png)
 ![still finding a document](screenshots/screen3.png)

 3. Instead of using their stupid Java applet, copy the link address for the document.
 ![copy the link url](screenshots/screen4.png)

-5. Then paste the URL into the box where it asks you.
+5. Then paste the URL into the exfiltrator interface where it asks you.